-This appendix identifies paragraphs in other HKSAs in effect for audits of financial statements for periods beginning on or after 15 December 2009 that contain specific documentation requirements.
+This appendix identifies paragraphs in other HKSAs that contain specific documentation requirements.
 The list is not a substitute for considering the requirements and related application and other explanatory material in HKSAs.

-- HKSA 210, "Agreeing the Terms of Audit Engagements" paragraphs 10-12 - HKSA 220, "Quality Control for an Audit of Financial Statements" paragraphs 24-25 - HKSA 240, "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements" - paragraphs 44-47 - HKSA 250, "Consideration of Laws and Regulations in an Audit of Financial Statements" paragraph 29 - HKSA 260, "Communication with Those Charged with Governance" paragraph 23 - HKSA 300, "Planning an Audit of Financial Statements" paragraph 12 - HKSA 315 (Revised), "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment" - paragraph 32 - HKSA 320, "Materiality in Planning and Performing an Audit" paragraph 14 - HKSA 330, "The Auditor's Responses to Assessed Risks" paragraphs 28-30 - HKSA 450, "Evaluation of Misstatements Identified during the Audit" paragraph 15 - HKSA 540, "Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures" paragraph 23 - HKSA 550, "Related Parties" paragraph 28 - HKSA 600, "Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)" - paragraph 50 - HKSA 610 (Revised 2013), "Using the Work of Internal Auditors" paragraphs 36-37
+- HKSA 210, Agreeing the Terms of Audit Engagements paragraphs 10-12 - HKSA 220, Quality Control for an Audit of Financial Statements paragraphs 24-25 - HKSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements - paragraphs 44-47 - HKSA 250, Consideration of Laws and Regulations in an Audit of Financial Statements paragraph 29; HKAS 250 (Revised), Consideration of Laws and Regulations in an Audit of Financial Statements - paragraph 30 - HKSA 260 (Revised), Communication with Those Charged with Governance paragraph 23 - HKSA 300, Planning an Audit of Financial Statements paragraph 12 - HKSA 315 (Revised), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment - paragraph 32 - HKSA 320, Materiality in Planning and Performing an Audit paragraph 14 - HKSA 330, The Auditor's Responses to Assessed Risks paragraphs 28-30 - HKSA 450, Evaluation of Misstatements Identified during the Audit paragraph 15 - HKSA 540, Auditing Accounting Estimates, Including Fair Value Accounting Estimates, and Related Disclosures - paragraph 23 - HKSA 550, Related Parties paragraph 28 - HKSA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors) - paragraph 50 - HKSA 610 (Revised 2013), Using the Work of Internal Auditors paragraphs 36-37 - HKSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information paragraph 25